 Click the links below to jump directly to each section.

-Funding for the project came from Bond Measure E — a $650 million general obligation bond passed in 2014 through a 61.8% “yes” vote.
+Funding for the project came from Bond Measure E — a $650 million general obligation bond passed in 2014 through a 61.8% “yes” vote according to the FUSD website.
 The measure dedicated taxpayer money to modernizing FUSD schools through a series of facility repairs outlined in the LRFP.

 The middle school conversions make up the majority of the roughly $365 million allocated for school improvement projects, and construction dates at each school are staggered to align with the issuance of Measure E bonds every two years.
-However, rising costs and building regulations have led to budget increases not anticipated in the district’s original projections, according to Associate Superintendent of Business Services Raul Parungrao.
+However, rising costs and building regulations have led to budget increases not anticipated in the district’s original projections, according to the former Associate Superintendent of Business Services Raul Parungao.